justinglobal/GA306_a/demos/welcome.md

 ### Welcome to Class!

-GA306 - Scripting for 3D tools with 🐍Python🐍 Week 8
+GA306 - Scripting for 3D tools with 🐍Python🐍 Week 9

 Open web browser, Brackets, Maya, and Terminal

+⛄ Snowman!⛄

+Write a script using python to make 3 spheres stacked on top of each other like a snowman.

+Make each sphere 25% smaller than the one below it and use locators to space them properly.

+Look at create_car.py for hints.

+Advanced: Add cylinders for 'arms' and a top hat or facial features.

 <!-- 🐍For loop fun🐍